cinqu/raphael/README.markdown

 ## Idea

 Several web pages allow one to upload images and tag them for easier find.
-Raphael now allows you, in one lightweight application, to tag your image collection and easily sort and find them.
+Raphael now allows you, in one lightweight application, to do this on your home machine.

 ## Features